Cuprate/cuprate/books/protocol/src/p2p_network/levin/protocol.md

 ## Levin

 All protocol messages are in the notification levin format.
-Altough there are some messages that fall under requests/responses levin will treat them as notifications
+Although there are some messages that fall under requests/responses levin will treat them as notifications